annotation/text-fabric/tf/docs/about/usefunc.md

     This is needed for example if you specify a specific release for the core data module.
-The associated standard modules probably do not have that exact same release, so you have to look up their releases in Github, and attach the release numbers found to the module specifiers.
+The associated standard modules probably do not have that exact same release, so you have to look up their releases in GitHub/GitLab, and attach the release numbers found to the module specifiers.

 !!! caution "Let TF manage your text-fabric-data directory"